 In any case, using full-tree snapshots for releases would interfere with ongoing development work, even if the tree could be put into a releasable state.
 Say this snapshot is going to be "3.5.0"; presumably, the next snapshot would be "3.5.1", and would contain mostly fixes for bugs found in the 3.5.0 release.
 But if both are snapshots from the same tree, what are the developers supposed to do in the time between the two releases?
 They can't be adding new features; the compatibility guidelines prevent that.
 But not everyone will be enthusiastic about fixing bugs in the 3.5.0 code.
 Some people may have new features they're trying to complete, and will become irate if they are forced to choose between sitting idle and working on things they're not interested in, just because the project's release processes demand that the development tree remain unnaturally quiescent.

-The social and technical process of stabilizing the branch for release is covered in the section called “Stabilizing a Release” later in this chapter.
+The social and technical process of stabilizing the branch for release is covered in the section called “Stabilizing a Release”.
 Here we are concerned just with the high-level version control actions that relate tothe release process.
-When the release branch is stabilized and ready, it is time to tag a snapshot from the branch (see tag or snapshot in Chapter 3, Technical Infrastructure) with a name like, e.g., "1.0.0".
+When the release branch is stabilized and ready, it is time to tag a snapshot from the branch (see tag or snapshot) with a name like, e.g., "1.0.0".
 The resultant tag represents the exact state of the project's source tree in the 1.0.0 release (this is useful when developers need to compare against an old version while tracking down a bug).
 The next micro release in the same line is likewise prepared on the 1.0.x branch, and when it is ready, a tag is made for 1.0.1.
 Lather, rinse, repeat for 1.0.2, and so on.
 When it's time to start thinking about a 1.1.x release, make a new branch from trunk.